IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 make, use, sell, offer for sale, import and otherwise run, modify and propagate the contents of its contributor version.

-In the following three paragraphs, a &ldquo;patent license&rdquo; is any express agreement or commitment, however denominated, not to enforce a patent (such as an express permission to practice a patent or covenant not to sue for patent infringement).
-To &ldquo;grant&rdquo; such a patent license to a party means to make such an agreement or commitment not to enforce a patent against the party.
+In the following three paragraphs, a “patent license” is any express agreement or commitment, however denominated, not to enforce a patent (such as an express permission to practice a patent or covenant not to sue for patent infringement).
+To “grant” such a patent license to a party means to make such an agreement or commitment not to enforce a patent against the party.